NOAA-EMC/hpc-stack/docs/source/hpc-install.rst

 Install and Build the HPC-Stack in a Singularity Container
 ===========================================================

-The Earth Prediction Innovation Center (EPIC) provides `several containers <https://github.com/NOAA-EPIC/ufs-containers>`__ available for the installation of the HPC-Stack and Unified Forecast System (UFS) applications:
+The Earth Prediction Innovation Center (EPIC) provides `several containers <https://github.com/NOAA-EPIC/ufs-containers>`__ available for the installation of the HPC-Stack (individually or combined with Unified Forecast System (UFS) applications):

 * docker://noaaepic/ubuntu20.04-gnu9.3
 * docker://noaaepic/ubuntu20.04-hpc-stack